Epstein Act Part II

 To remove the Fifth Amendment as a defense, the bill grants Maxwell the narrowest form of immunity the Constitution allows for compelling testimony.
 It applies only to genuinely new information she discloses.
 It offers no protection to any co-conspirator she might name.
 It does not reduce her existing twenty-year sentence by a single day.

 She can still refuse to answer.
-The bill doesn't pretend it can force the words out of her mouth.
-But the legal foundation for her Fifth Amendment claim is removed, the deposition is in person and televised, and the country gets to watch her decide whether to speak.
+The bill doesn't pretend it can force the words out of her mouth, but the legal foundation for her Fifth Amendment claim is argued to be removed, the deposition is in person and televised, and the country gets to watch her decide whether to speak.
+She’s not allowed to hide, 10 feet away from a camera, obscured from the pressure of having to face these questions that the public demands.

 Making sure Maxwell is still Maxwell